CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Intermolecular Forces (IMFs).md

 Factors affecting dispersion forces:
 1. Polarizability: how easy to shift electron density and induce a dipole
-	1. Larger atoms/molecules have higher polarizability
+	1. Larger atoms/molecules have higher polarizability since they have more electrons, so stronger dispersion forces
 2. Size
 	1. More compact atoms/molecules have weaker dispersion forces